BayesicFitting

 Galilean Engine

-As said before, the number of step is 20 throughout.
+As said before, the number of steps is 20 throughout.

 Figure 6 shows 1000 results of executing the Galilean Engine from 4 different starting positions in a 10-d sphere.